Limits and fluctuations of $p$-adic random matrix products: Introduction

 should be regarded as the appropriate analogue of the $i\tth$ Lyapunov exponent in the $p$-adic setting.
-Our next result shows that the $p$-adic Lyapunov exponents are universal within the class of products of arbitrary Haar corners, and converge to values $1,p,p^2,\ldots$ in geometric progression, much like the arithmetic progression $0,-1,-2,\ldots$ in the real/complex case mentioned previously.
+Our next result shows that within the class of products of arbitrary Haar corners, these analogues of Lyapunov exponents converge to values $1,p,p^2,\ldots$ in geometric progression, much like the arithmetic progression $0,-1,-2,\ldots$ in the complex case mentioned previously.

 \begin{restatable}[{Large-$n$ universality of Lyapunov exponents}]{thm}{lyapunov} For each $n \in \N$, let $N_1^{(n)}, N_2^{(n)},\ldots \in \Z_{\geq 0} \cup \{\infty\}$ be such that $N_j^{(n)} > n$ and the limiting frequencies